equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The following design options for the interchange were considered:

-x

-W2a – eastbound off-ramp and westbound on-ramp only, to be constructed as part of the project
+* W2a – eastbound off-ramp and westbound on-ramp only, to be constructed as part of the project

-x

-W2b – eastbound off-ramp and westbound on-ramp, as well as eastbound on-ramp to and westbound off-ramp from the M4–M5 Link, to be constructed as part of the project.
+* W2b – eastbound off-ramp and westbound on-ramp, as well as eastbound on-ramp to and westbound off-ramp from the M4–M5 Link, to be constructed as part of the project.

 Design refinement W2b was preferred, as it would involve all infrastructure associated with the